hobbydigital/akari/README.md

 These docs are in various states of completion, and are being actively worked on.

 Feel free to open an issue, even just to ask a quick question or offer some input.
 This project is fundamentally about building a community.
-The sooner we start the better.
+The sooner we start with that, the better.

 [1]: https://github.com/hobbydigital/akari/wiki/The-HD-Akari-Hardware-Specification
 [2]: https://github.com/hobbydigital/akari/wiki/The-Apex-Operating-System